weaamA19/SEI7-Project-2/README.md

 * dayjs: a minimalist JS library that parses, validates, manipulates, and displays dates and times
 * Bootstrap 5.3 (CSS + JS + ICONS)

-  # APIs Connected
+## APIs Connected
-  > Google Web API for for OAuth
+- Google Web API for for OAuth
-  > Cloudinary
+- Cloudinary
-  > Mongoose
+- Mongoose

+## Unsolved Issues

+- Delete all Bids when an Auction is finished and deleted (exist Auction Status Boolean for now)
+- Delete a Bid from Auction list if the Bid is deleted (exists Bid status as Boolean for now)

+## Future Enhancements
+  - Search Capabilities
+  - Multi Image Upload for Auction Items
+  - Auction Groups
+  - All Bidder to request Admin to become and Auctioneer & Admin to approve

 ## Overall Requirements